CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 # Conclusion

-This length and weight confusion remains a common misconception about Nakamoto consensus.
-Consensus protocols are complex, and many edge cases which may seem innocuous can have drastic consequences.
+This length and weight confusion remains a common misconception about Nakamoto Consensus.
+Consensus protocols are complex, and many edge cases that may seem innocuous can have drastic consequences.
 Blockchain developers should carefully consider possible attacks against their consensus scheme, adopting a defensive mindset and learning from previous mistakes encountered in common